raynode/nx-logger/README.md

 # nx-logger

-NX-Logger is a meta logging utility to help transitioning from a small project into a bigger platform.
+nx-logger is a logging utility that grows with the application

 + [TypeScript][typescript] [2.6][typescript-26]
 + [Jest][jest] unit testing and code coverage